GDPR Compliance

 Right to Erasure

-You can request deletion of your personal data in certain circumstances.
+You can request deletion of your personal data in certain

 Right to Restrict Processing